-- i. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - ii. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and
+- 1. in accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership); - 2. in full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges ("the Code"); and

-In the opinion of the Corporation, the College complies with all mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2021.
-The Internal auditors assessed Governance as reasonable.
+In the opinion of the Corporation, the College complies with all mandatory provisions of the Code, and it has complied throughout the year ended 31 July 2022.
+This opinion is based on an internal review of compliance with the Code, reported to the Search and Governance Committee on 1 November 2022.